 CD’s – The Pro’s

-CD popularity: CDs have been around for a long time and are still favoured by many people.
-Let's face it - most people have still got a CD player somewhere in their house.
-For some people, the tactile experience of holding their purchase in their hand is still very important.
+CDs have been around for a long time and are still favoured by some people.
+Let’s face it – most people have still got a CD player somewhere in their house.
+I still receive occasional emails from people who want to purchase my music on CD (unfortunately this is not possible as my music has only ever been available digitally).
+For some people, the tactile experience of holding their purchase in their hand is still very important, but such people are becoming fewer and fewer.

 CD’s – The Cons